YeDeming/THUTag/readme.md

 ==============

 In the UI interface,you can input text directly.
-And when test a individual text file,the text file must contains two lines:the first line is the title of the article and the second line is the content of the article.
+And when test a individual text file,the text file must contains two lines:the first line is the title of the article and the second line is the content of the article.You can change the format in evaluation.TestDemo's doSuggest.

 Part VIII: Output File Formats of UI & Testing a Single Passage
 ==============